jdmulligan/JETSCAPE-analysis/README.md

 # JETSCAPE-analysis

-This repository contains basic tools to generate and analyze Jetscape events in HepMC3 format.
+This repository contains basic tools to generate and analyze Jetscape events in HepMC3 and/or Ascii format.

 It is written entirely in python -- leveraging c++ underneath where necessary -- no compilation necessary!